SirGFM/GFraMe/README.md

 its package manager, download the core utilities and MSYS.

 Afterward, download, compile and install SDL2 (https://www.libsdl.org/download-2.0.php).
-You can get the precompiled dev libraries, but that would be no fun... :)
+You could get the precompiled dev libraries, but that would be no fun... :)

 ## Compiling and installing